 The program is still relatively new but is gaining popularity fast.
 The first year of the program included North Dakota only, and 13% of colonies shipped direct from North Dakota to California were inspected.
 The following year that was up to 23.5%, 161 out of 685 shipments.
 The percentage was even higher in Idaho where in the first year of the program 33% of shipments were inspected at origin.
 The higher pre-inspection rates in Idaho can likely be explained by more Idaho beekeepers using indoor storage, allowing for easier inspection of more hives and operations.

 In both Idaho and North Dakota, the first year of the program consisted of CDFA sending officials out from California to perform inspections.
 This was less preferred by beekeepers, as officials were only available for inspections for a short window of time.
 Both states have since adopted local officials who can perform inspections on behalf of CDFA.
-Having local inspectors is much preferred by beekeepers, as they are easier to work with and have much greater flexibility.

 So far, the greatest complaint about the program from all parties involved is that the process would be much smoother if pre-inspection certificates could be provided to border stations electronically.
 As it stands, truckers have to present physical copies of paperwork, which still takes time out of their schedule.
 The ultimate goal for the program is to move to a digital system where border stations would have certificates in a database so that trucks could pass through border stations without even exiting their trucks.
 With input from CDFA, truckers, and beekeepers, we expect the program to continue to grow and become more efficient to provide maximum benefits to all parties.